 As a result, when you put two such parallel wires together, with current traveling in the same direction, those wires will attract.
 At the point at which their respective magnetic fields intersect, they are traveling in opposite directions, and opposites attract.

-An English doctor and inventor named Peter Mark Roget (of thesaurus fame) devised a whimsical contraption in 1835 that exhibited this principle in action.
-Known both as a contracting helix and Roget’s spiral, it is demonstrated in the tutorial below.
-Because it turns electricity into motion, the contracting helix is a type of primitive motor, akin to Faraday’s motor.
+English doctor Peter Mark Roget devised a contraption in 1835 that exhibited this principle in action.
+Known both as a contracting helix and Roget’s spiral, the device is a type of primitive motor, akin to Faraday’s motor.